jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 If you attempt to control a sphere that is under another creature’s control, you make an Intelligence ([[Arcana]]) check contested by the other creature’s Intelligence ([[Arcana]]) check.
 The winner of the contest gains control of the sphere and can levitate it as normal.

-If the sphere comes into contact with a planar portal, such as that created by the [[gate]] spell, or an extradimensional space, such as that within a [[portable hole]], the DM determines randomly what happens, using the following table.
+If the sphere comes into contact with a planar portal, such as that created by the [[gate]] spell, or an extradimensional space, such as that within a [[9.
+Misc/Import Test/Portable Hole]], the DM determines randomly what happens, using the following table.

 |d100|Result|
 |---|---|